child abuse is a serious crime in Nevada

 The Nevada definition of child abuse includes a wide area of unlawful behaviors that affect children including:

-• Neglect/Endangerment- This is when the person responsible for care of the minor child abandons the child or leaves the child without proper supervision, food, shelter, medicine or other necessary care.
 A person can be charged with child neglect even if there are no physical injuries to the child.
 Child endangerment is putting a child in a situation that jeopardizes their physical or mental health.
-For example, leaving a child with a relative that is known to be abusive, operating a meth lab where a child is present, letting a child play in a hazardous area are all examples of child endangerment.
+For example, leaving a child with a relative that is known to be abusive, operating a meth lab where a child is present, and letting a child play in a hazardous area are all examples of child endangerment.

 Man in hadcuffs for child abuse

-What are The Pentalties For Child Abuse or Endangerment
+What Are the Penalties for Child Abuse or Endangerment

 Like most other criminal cases, the punishments for child abuse can range from counseling and probation, to long terms in state prison based on the severity of the case and the offender’s previous criminal record.